 Mt.
 Whitney.

+I snapped this mountain when driving out of the airport.
 It was later in the day that I was told it’s very popular with climbers and extreme hikers.
 Oh, that explains all those buff young men in town!

 Directed to the road leading to Whitney I drove up and up on a narrow, just barely two-lane strip cut out of the side of the foot-mountains (too big to be foothills).
 One mistake here and it’s goodbye – no guard rails and a long way down.